DESCRIPTION

 DISTRIBUTION

-Distribution - Rapidly and uniformly distributed to most of the body tissues
+Distribution - Rapidly and uniformly distributed to most body tissues except fat

 METABOLISM